fikirabs/ADA-application/README.md

 ###Research Experience
->+	Worked with the Jaffe research group at University of Washington, Bothell Co-Authored on a research paper with Nicole Wigder and Professor Dan Jaffe "Ozone and Particulate Matter Enhancements from Regional Wildfires Observed at Mount Bachelor during 2004-2011" on MBO fires from 2004-2011.
+>+	Worked with Dr.Jaffe research group at University of Washington, Bothell Co-Authored on a research paper with Nicole Wigder and Professor Dan Jaffe "Ozone and Particulate Matter Enhancements from Regional Wildfires Observed at Mount Bachelor during 2004-2011" on MBO fires from 2004-2011.
 +	Collected and analyzed data using trajectories to track smoke pollution from wildfires.
 +	Responsible for learning and training laboratory personnel in use of Trajstat software.